ExtraDmitr/We-ether/README.md

 2. Data Subscription: Offer a subscription model where users can pay to get real-time weather data feeds.
 Smart contracts can manage subscriptions and automate data access permissions based on payments.

+The project also aknowledges previous advances made in decentralized approaches to weather data collection.

 References:
 1) https://weatherxm.com